robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ### 3.1: Smaller stack frames

-Each recursive call allocates space on the program stack for variables.
-By reducing the amount of space each recursive call uses, then that may improve performance due to CPU cache effects.
+Each recursive call allocates space on the program's stack for variables.
+By reducing the size of the stack frame, performance is increased due to less copying and better CPU cache usage.

 #### 3.1.1: Avoiding extra copies to stack